 Signal processing, THz TDS, THz in vivo skin measurements, compressed sensing, patient independent parameters, sparse deconvolution, finite rate of innovation, frequency wavelet domain deconvolution.

-I am currently demonstrating first year labs.
+I previously demonstrated for first year labs.

 Position: PhD Student